IIITLucknowSWEngg/CSITTeam005/Assignment 2/Diagrams.md

 ## 3. **Class Diagram**

 ### Description:
-The **Class Diagram** provides a detailed view of the classes in the Duolingo clone system, their attributes, methods, and relationships.
+The **Class Diagram** provides a detailed view of the classes in Duolingo's system, their attributes, methods, and relationships.
 It models the core entities such as `User`, `Course`, `Lesson`, `Exercise`, and more.

 ### Key Classes:
 - **User**: Represents the users of the system (Learners, Educators, Admins).